 Chicago: A Tourist Favorite

 The design of major sections of Chicago based on the ideas and principles of American architect and urban planner Daniel Burnham.
 His design focused on making the city easy to navigate on foot – a benefit that modern tourists are still reaping today.
 I’m going to be writing multiple articles on some of my favorite Chicago neighborhoods – this article focuses on the area affectionately known as “The Loop“.
-This isn’t an exhaustive tour of The Loop, but hopefully it provides you with some insight on some of my favorite spots in the area.
+This guide to touring Chicago on foot will provide you with some insight and images from some of my favorite spots in the area.

 Chicago’s Loop area is where you will find its essence and its heart and soul.
-If you only had the time to visit one community in Chicago, I would recommend this area as your best choice.
+If you only had the time to see only one community while touring Chicago on foot, I would recommend this area as your best choice.
 The name for this community derived from a section of the city’s elevated train system (now known as “The L”) that looped around a rectangle formed by Lake Street, Wabash Ave., Van Buren Street and Wells Street to the north, south, east and west respectively.
 The area defined as “the Loop” expanded in the 20th century and now is bounded by the Chicago River to the north and west, Lake Michigan to the east, and Roosevelt Road to the south.

 The best place to begin a tour of the Loop is along its north side.
 Start at the corner of Michigan Avenue and Wacker Drive.
 From this vantage point you’ll see the Wrigley Building and the Tribune Tower.
 These buildings are both technically in the River North area (the Chicago River is the dividing line between the Loop and River North), but it’s close enough that you can go take a peek at each of them.
 The pavement of Michigan Avenue contains brass plates marking the borders of Fort Dearborn – the trading post that became known as Chicago.